alumet-dev/helm-charts/README.md

 ## Influxdb

 All metrics are wrtitten in influxdb if the plugins Influxdb is enabled.
-The credentials to logon to the web page of influxdb are defined by helm variables:
+The credentials to logon to the web page of influxdb are defined by the default helm variables:
-    influxdb2.adminUser.user (default value: admin)
+    influxdb2.adminUser.user
-    influxdb2.adminUser.password (default value: passwordToChange)
+    influxdb2.adminUser.password
+By default the http service is active and can be accessible from outside the k8s cluster on port 80 (default).
+Refer to https://github.com/influxdata/helm-charts/tree/master/charts/influxdb2 for more details about influxdb configuration.